zitouni/distributedRIC/README.md

-# Distributed near-Real Time Radio Intelligence Controller (near-RT RIC)
+# Distributed near-Real Time RAN Intelligence Controller (near-RT RIC)

-A distributed near-RT RIC implementation featuring OpenAirInterface5G integration with multiple E2 interfaces support, Improved FlexRIC framework, and AI-driven network optimization capabilities.
-The 5G Core network is shared within the same repository to show all the software modules to run the end-to-end setup.
+A comprehensive distributed near-Real Time Radio Intelligence Controller implementation featuring seamless OpenAirInterface5G integration with multi-E2 interface support, an enhanced FlexRIC framework, and sophisticated AI-driven network optimisation capabilities.
+This repository encompasses a complete 5G Core network, providing all requisite software modules for comprehensive end-to-end system deployment and evaluation.

+This research and development work has been conducted at the [6G Innovation Centre](https://www.surrey.ac.uk/institute-communication-systems/5g-6g-innovation-centre), University of Surrey, as part of ongoing investigations into next-generation wireless network intelligence and automation.

 ## Architecture